1925–26 NHL season: NHL championship

-The second seed Montreal Maroons beat the third seed Pittsburgh Pirates and then went on to beat first place Ottawa Senators two goals to one in a two-game total goals series, thus capturing the O'Brien Cup, Prince of Wales Trophy and the right to play the Victoria Cougars for the Stanley Cup.
+The top three teams in the league qualified for the O'Brien Cup playoffs.
+The second-place Montreal Maroons beat the third-place Pittsburgh Pirates in a two-game total-goals series, then went on to beat first-place Ottawa Senators in another two-game total-goals series to capture the O'Brien Cup and the newly introduced, redundant, Prince of Wales Trophy.
+As NHL champions, the Maroons moved on to play the WHL champion Victoria Cougars for the Stanley Cup.

 Stanley Cup Finals

 Nels Stewart was "Old Poison" to the Victoria Cougars, as he scored six goals in the four games and goaltender Clint Benedict shut out the westerners three times.

 Awards

 The new Prince of Wales Trophy was introduced this season.
 It was first presented to the Montreal Canadiens as winners of the first game in the new Madison Square Garden.
-The Trophy was then intended to be used as a new trophy to be awarded to the champions of the National Hockey League.
+The trophy was then intended to be used as a new trophy to be awarded to the champions of the National Hockey League.
 The existing O'Brien Cup, given also to the league champions, was not retired.
 Nels Stewart won the Hart for the first time in his career.
 Frank Nighbor won his second consecutive Lady Byng Trophy.